What Does A Title Company Do?

 - Outstanding Mortgages: Unless the previous home is owned free and clear, the current homeowner will have a mortgage tied to the property.
 This will need to be paid off at closing so that the title can be transferred to you.

-- Other Existing Liens: You could have a lien on the property for other things like a home equity line of credit or a loan to pay off solar panels, for example.
+- Other Existing Liens: You could have a lien on the property for other things like a home equity line of credit or a loan to finance the cost of solar panels, for example.
 These will need to be paid off or otherwise removed before you can close.

 - Unpaid Homeowners Association Dues: While this will vary depending on what’s written in the HOA contract, associations often give themselves broad powers in these agreements to place a lien on and even foreclose your property as a consequence of unpaid HOA dues.
 The dues of the previous owner will need to be dealt with one way or the other before moving forward.

 - Judgments Or Unpaid Tax Liens: If the previous owner has some unfulfilled responsibility, they can be taken to court and the complaining party can win a judgment that stays with the property until the person is paid.
 One scenario where this could come up in homeownership is if a contractor wasn’t paid for work that was completed.
 If the Internal Revenue Service (IRS) or another taxing authority places a lien on the property for unpaid taxes, they can collect proceeds in the event of a sale.
 Both issues must be taken care of before closing.

 - Restrictions: If there’s anything restricting the free transfer of ownership in a property, that can cause a problem.
 Examples of restrictions would be a requirement to be a certain age to live in a community or a requirement to belong to a certain group.